onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ::: tip NOTE
 We do not officially support the traditional package installation method.
-If you desperately need to install it from packages then inspect the relevant Dockerfile and adopt the installation steps to your case.
+If you desperately need to install it from packages, inspect the relevant Dockerfile and adapt the installation steps to your case.
 :::

 ## Hardware requirements